Frequently Asked Questions

 Questions about preparation

-What is bowel prep and why do I need to do one?
+What is bowel prep and why do I need one?

 Can I take pills for bowel prep?